 Adult Protective Services (APS)

 Social worker supervisors receive and review referrals for elder or dependent adult abuse and/or neglect.
 The social worker supervisor determines if there is a situation occurring and a need to protect the elder or dependent adult.
-If the person does meet the APS criteria the referral is assigned to a social worker.
-The assigned social worker then does a face to face investigation and based on the findings determines if abuse exists.
-If it does the client may not be interested in changing the circumstances.
-The client is an adult and has the right of self-determination, thus does have a right to choose how, where, and in what conditions he/she wants to live in.
+If the person does meet the APS criteria, the referral is assigned to a social worker.
+The assigned social worker then does a face-to-face investigation and, based on the findings, determines if abuse exists.
+If it does, the client may not be interested in changing the circumstances.
+The client is an adult and has the right to self-determination, thus having a right to choose how, where, and in what conditions he/she wants to live in.
 In most cases, referrals and a cross report is made to the appropriate law enforcement agency based on the residence/location of where the abuse/neglect is occurring.
 If it has been determined that an elderly person/dependent adult may need protection or other assistance, then the social worker takes steps to make sure that person is kept safe.
 There is a referral line available to leave messages and an APS worker will return your call.
 The steps may be as simple as making a referral to the appropriate agency or if more difficult, a plan can be developed between the parties involved to correct the situation, possibly taking several months to complete.
 Unfortunately, APS is not an emergency response unit.

 An Adult Services social worker looks for these things when they respond to calls: